 Ceremony on November 11, 2019

-Tribute to those who died in World War I
+Tribute to Those Who Died in World War I

 As part of the commemorations of the 1918 Armistice, the Dean of the Faculty, Michel Mondain, will pay tribute to the doctors and students of the Faculty of Medicine who died for France during that war.
 He will be joined by Etienne Guibal, son of André Guibal, a “trench doctor” and auxiliary physician in the 32nd Infantry Regiment.
 The ceremony will take place on November 12 at 3:00 p.m. in the Atrium of the Faculty’s historic building.
 A wreath will be laid at the foot of the war memorial.